-Through an anteroom with a staircase leading to the private rooms on the upper floor, one entered the salon, which served as a social room, music room and boudoir.
+Through an anteroom with a staircase leading to the private rooms on the upper floor, one entered the salon, which served as a parlor, music salon and boudoir.

-From the drawing room, sliding doors lead to the master’s study and the dining room, from which a staircase led directly into the garden.
+From the salon, sliding doors led to the master’s study and the dining room, from which a staircase led directly to the garden.

 The kitchen was located in the basement.

 Van de Velde planned the exterior design of his house from the interior structure and function of the rooms.

 Wall color, fixtures, furniture, fabrics, and ceramics – everything was designed by van de Velde himself and harmoniously coordinated.
 He was guided by the aesthetics of modern industry and designed according to principles of practicality.

 The original furniture of the house went out of the country with van de Velde’s departure.

 Today’s exhibited furniture was designed by him in 1904 for the Weimar apartment of the journalist and playwright Max von Münchhausen.

 The functional fixtures and the textile elements of the study were reconstructed in 2015 according to historical models.